cloudant-labs/slate/docs2017/src/api/cloudant_query.md

 ## Condition Operators

-Condition operators are specific to a field, and are used to evaluate the value stored in that field.
+Condition operators are specific to a field, and are used to evaluate the value that is stored in that field.
 For instance,
 the `$eq` operator matches when the specified field contains a value that is equal to the supplied argument.